-The School's SEND provision currently includes: in-class differentiation, learning support (in and out of class), specialist dyslexia teaching and support from the SENDCo.
-Some pupils may not require an individual provision plan but benefit from quality first teaching strategies and short-term interventions to promote their progress.
+The School's SEND provision includes: in-class differentiation (teaching strategies and resources), learning support (in and out of class), specialist dyslexia teaching and support from the SENDCo.
+Some pupils may not require an individual Provision Plan but benefit from quality first teaching strategies and short-term interventions to promote their progress.
 Where this is the case, specific information and advice is recorded on a Pupil Profile and can be accessed easily and routinely by teaching staff.